 What is a Scheduled Ancient Monument?

 Scheduling is the main legal protection specifically for archaeological remains, although not all scheduled monuments are ancient3.
-Scheduling can be applied to archaeological remains and monuments of all dates - from prehistoric burial mounds (such as tumuli) and remains of medieval priories to 20th century collieries3.
-A scheduled monument is defined as an archaeological site or historic building of national importance that receives legal protection from the state4,13(for further information on listed buildings please click here).
+Scheduling can be applied to archaeological remains and monuments of all dates – from prehistoric burial mounds (such as tumuli) and remains of medieval priories to 20th century collieries3.
+A scheduled monument is defined as an archaeological site or historic building of national importance that receives legal protection from the state4,13.
 Scheduled monuments are protected against unauthorised change under the Ancient Monuments and Archaeological Areas Act 19794.
 Only a small number of archaeological sites are scheduled13; however, the fact that an archaeological site or monument has not yet received specific statutory protection does not diminish its individual archaeological importance, or its national historic significance 2.

 What implications can archaeology have on development proposals?